Generalized Bockstein maps and Massey products: Introduction

+At its core, our work is motivated by the potential arithmetic applications.
+One has at least something of an understanding of class groups of cyclotomic fields through Bernoulli numbers and thereby $L$-functions, and most notably via the Iwasawa main conjecture (theorem of Mazur-Wiles).
+However, little is known about $p$-adic analytic invariants describing aspects of class groups of non-CM extensions of $\Q$.

+One does have at least a partial understanding of the structure of $p$-parts of class groups of $p$-ramified $\F_p$-extensions of $\Q(\mu_p)$ through known values of cup products of cyclotomic $p$-units, and in certain instances one can give lower bounds on $p$-ranks of these groups (see \cite[Section 7]{sh-massey}).
+In Section \ref{sec:cyclo}, we consider more complex extensions, deriving lower bounds on the $p$-ranks of class groups of $p$-ramified bicyclic and Heisenberg extensions of $\Q(\mu_p)$ in cases where standard genus theory does not produce any unramified extensions.
+The key tools in this work are Theorem A, our descriptions of the generalized Bockstein maps $\Psi^{(n)}$ for $n \in \{1,2\}$, and computations of cup products of cyclotomic units from \cite{mcs}.

+We consider the case that the class group of $\Q(\mu_p)$ has $p$-rank $1$.
+Suppose we have an $\F_p^2$-extension $K$ of $\Q(\mu_p)$ that is Galois over $\Q$ for which the cup product pairing with the Kummer cocycle of the Kummer generators of the $\F_p^2$-extension vanish.
+Under certain assumptions on the action of $\Gal(\Q(\mu_p)/\Q)$ on these Kummer generators, we can show that the $p$-rank of the class group of $K$ is at least $6$ (see Proposition \ref{prop:bicycbound}).
+This $\F_p^2$-extension $K$ is then further contained in a Heisenberg extension $L$ of $\Q(\mu_p)$ of degree $p^3$ that is Galois over $\Q$, and the $p$-rank of its class group is at least $7$ (see Proposition \ref{prop:heisbound}).
+The smallest irregular prime $p$ for which there exist $\F_p^2$-extensions for which these lower bounds are shown to hold by our methods is $101$.

-At its core, our work is motivated by the potential arithmetic and Galois-theoretic applications.
-In the preprint \cite{reciprocity}, the results of this paper are applied in the setting of Iwasawa theory to study inverse limits of class groups.
-In that case, $G$ is the Galois group of the maximal extension of a number field unramified outside a finite set of primes containing those above $p$, and $H$ is the Galois group of a $\zp$-extension.
-The group $H^2_\Iw(N,\Z_p(1))$ is closely related to but not always isomorphic to the usual inverse limit $X$ of class groups up the tower defined by $H$.
-The isomorphisms of Theorem A are then used to derive exact sequences for the graded pieces in the augmentation filtration of $X$.
+In \cite{reciprocity}, the results of this paper are applied in the setting of Iwasawa theory to study inverse limits of class groups.
+There, $G$ is the Galois group of the maximal extension of a number field unramified outside a finite set of primes containing those above $p$, and $H$ is the Galois group of a $\zp$-extension.
+The group $H^2_\Iw(N,\Z_p(1))$ is closely related to, but not always isomorphic to, the inverse limit $X$ of $p$-parts of class groups under norm maps in the tower of number fields defined by $H$.
+The isomorphisms of Theorem A are then used to derive exact sequences describing the graded pieces in the augmentation filtration of $X$.

-In the final section of this paper, we apply our techniques to study absolute Galois groups of fields.
-The motivating problem is to determine which profinite groups can be isomorphic to the absolute Galois group $G_F$ of a field $F$.
-Artin and Schreier showed in 1927 that any nontrivial finite group with this property is the cyclic group has order two.
-Other restrictions are reflected in the cohomological properties of $G_F$.
-The norm residue isomorphism theorem, or Milnor-Bloch-Kato conjecture, proven by Voevodsky and Rost (see \cite{voevodsky}), tells us that the algebra $H^*(G_F,\F_p)$ under cup product is isomorphic to the mod-$p$ Milnor $K$-theory of $F$ (for $F$ containing a primitive $p$th root of $1$).
-In particular, this implies that the $\F_p$-cohomology algebra is generated in degree $1$ with all relations generated in degree $2$.